CiscoDevNet/MUD-Manager/README.md

 ## Install Requirements
 The MUD manager depends on the following packages.

+### OpenSSL
+OpenSSL is used for cryptographic services, and is available on most Linux systems.
+If not, then a recent release will need to be installed.
+It may be available using a package installer (such as apt-get), else it can be downladed from https://www.openssl.org.

 ### cJSON
 cJSON is used for JSON processing in "C".
 Download it from (https://github.com/DaveGamble/cJSON)